Renatochaz/starter-academic/content/authors/admin/_index.md

 The site is mainly about study topics and personal projects towards data science.
 The content covers exercises resolutions and codes for studies/projects in R, Phyton and later on LISP/Scala.

-You cand find more details and open codes about my past and current work (as well as my study notebooks) in the [Projects](#projects) and [Study](#study) sections.
+You can find more details and open codes about my past and current work (as well as my study notebooks) in the [Projects](#projects) and [Study](#study) sections.

 My master's dissertation econometric research code is fully open for researches interested in studying the functional programming used in R to clean financial data, do regression models and data visualization.
 The most complex econometrics models using System-GMM are also avaliable in Stata language.
-Feel free to check it at [Master's project page.]({{< ref "/project/masters_project" >}})
+The repository link and a short description are in the [Master's project page.]({{< ref "/project/masters_project" >}})

 Feel free to contact me at: renato.ch@usp.br and to enter my Discord server of machine learning studies (portuguese): https://discord.gg/qmrWRHMNyy